uspki/policies/certificate-policy.md

 In the case of a disaster whereby the CA installation is damaged and all copies of the CA signature key are destroyed as a result, the FPKIPA shall be notified at the earliest feasible time, and the FPKIPA shall take whatever action it deems appropriate.

 ### 5.8 CA or RA termination
-This Section does not apply to CAs that have ceased issuing new certificates but are continuing to issue CRLs and provide OCSP responses until all certificates have expired.
+This Section does not apply to CAs that have ceased issuing new certificates but are continuing to provide OCSP responses and / or issue CRLs until all certificates have expired.
 Such CAs are required to continue to conform with all relevant aspects of this policy.

 When a CA operating under this policy terminates operations before all certificates have expired, any issued certificates that have not expired shall be revoked.

-The CA shall generate a final long term CRL with a nextUpdate time past the validity period of all issued certificates.
+If the CA publishes revocation information via CRLs, the CA shall generate a final long term CRL with a nextUpdate time past the validity period of all issued certificates.
 This final CRL shall be available for all relying parties until the validity period of all issued certificates has expired.
 Once the final CRL has been issued, the private signing key(s) of the CA to be terminated shall be destroyed.

+If the CA only publishes revocation information via OCSP, the CA must operate the OCSP services for the validity period of all issued certificates.

 The terminated CA certificate shall be revoked.

 If the terminated CA is the Root CA, the FPKIPA shall notify the trust store operator of the need to remove the Root Certificate from the applicable trust stores.